-Book Review: America's Greatest Places to Work With a Law Degree And How To Make The Most Of Any Job No Matter Where It Is!, Kimm Walton, 1999, Harcourt Legal and Professional Publications, 1,146 pages
+Book Review: America's Greatest Places to Work with a Law Degree and How To Make The Most of Any Job, No Matter Where It Is!, Kimm Walton, 1999, Harcourt Legal and Professional Publications, 1,146 pages

-America's Greatest Places to Work With a Law Degree starts with a disclaimer.
-Kimm Walton writes "I don't take direction well.
+America's Greatest Places to Work with a Law Degree starts with a disclaimer.
+Kimm Walton writes, "I don't take direction well.
 That's why I was fired from every job I ever had".
-She goes on to say that the firm she worked for in her second year of law school were "miserable schmucks".
+She goes on to say that the people in the firm she worked for in her second year of law school were "miserable schmucks."

 One might conclude from this introduction that what follows is a book with lots of sarcasm and little substance.
 But do not be mislead by the author's irreverent and humorous writing style.
-This volume is packed with over 1,000 pages of useful information on traditional and non-traditional legal employers.
+This volume is packed with more than 1,000 pages of useful information on traditional and non-traditional legal employers.

-America's Greatest Places to Work With a Law Degree is a great reference volume for any lawyer in career transition or any law student trying to chart out a career path.
-There are chapters on finding good government jobs, public interest jobs and jobs with trade associations.
-There are special chapters on finding one of the ultimate dream jobs in sports, entertainment, and or in a number of other sexy industries.
+America's Greatest Places to Work with a Law Degree is a great reference volume for any lawyer in career transition or any law student trying to chart out a career path.
+There are chapters on finding good government jobs, public interest jobs, and jobs with trade associations.
+There are special chapters on finding one of the ultimate dream jobs in sports, entertainment, and in a number of other sexy industries.